39alpha/39alpharesearch.org/what-is-39alpha.md

 doctors of physics, information science, and geochemistry.

 # What we are doing
-We are conducting original open-source research on topics which furthre our scinetific mission: [To explore and quantify human interactions with the Earth]({% link science-mission.md %}).
+We are conducting original open-source research on topics which further our scinetific mission: [To explore and quantify human interactions with the Earth]({% link science-mission.md %}).
 We carry out this research under the direction of guiding principles which represent paradigm shifts in _how_ open source research is conducted.
 This 39Alpha method stands apart from modern scientific orthodoxy